Our Lady of Bellefonte Hospital: Expansion in the modern era

-2008-2020
+2008–2020

-In 2008, OLBH received four five-star distinctions from the independent Professional Research Consultants (PRC.)
+In 2008, OLBH received four five-star distinctions from the independent Professional Research Consultants (PRC).
 The five-star patient satisfaction honors indicates ranking in the top 10 percent in the US.
 The following year, in addition to two patient satisfaction honors, the hospital received four five-star and four four-star awards from PRC based on physician satisfaction scores.

 In 2009, HealthGrades, a national independent healthcare ratings organization, presented OLBH with its Pulmonary Care Excellence Award.
 It was the fifth straight year OLBH had received the highest-possible HealthGrades rating for treatment of pneumonia.
-OLBH's HealthGrades rankings were best in the Huntington, W.Va./Ashland, Ky. area for pulmonary care and the hospital ranked among the top ten percent of hospitals nationwide in pulmonary care for six consecutive years.
+OLBH's HealthGrades rankings were best in the Huntington, West Virginia/Ashland, Kentucky area for pulmonary care and the hospital ranked among the top ten percent of hospitals nationwide in pulmonary care for six consecutive years.
 OLBH has received five-star distinction for treatment of pneumonia for eight straight years.

 In 2009, OLBH received a five-star rating for treatment of heart attack for the third straight year.
 Additionally, the hospital received these top quality ratings for treatment of respiratory failure and sepsis, a critical bloodstream infection.
 Five-star distinction also was granted OLBH in gastrointestinal surgery and procedures.
 OLBH is ranked in the top five in the state of Kentucky for both gastrointestinal surgery and services.

 OLBH received HealthGrades' Outstanding Patient Experience Award in the first year it was awarded in 2009 and received it again for six straight years.
 The distinction indicates a hospital is among the nation's top 15 percent in patient experience.
 To identify the top-performing hospitals, HealthGrades analyzed survey results for hospitals nationwide that participated in a federal initiative by the U.S. Department of Health and Human Services' Centers for Medicare and Medicaid Services.
 For four of those years (from 2010 to 2013), OLBH ranked among the top five percent in the nation for patient experience based on an analysis of patient surveys from 3,775 hospitals.

 In 2015, the Kentucky Chamber of Commerce and the Kentucky Society for Human Resource Management (KYSHRM) named OLBH among the 100 companies on its annual Best Places to Work in Kentucky list.
 OLBH would receive the distinction for the next three years.

 In 2018, Bon Secours Health System and Mercy Health announced that the two ministries had formed Bon Secours Mercy Health, creating one of the largest health care systems in the country.